eonu/sequentia/README.md

 # Sequentia

-A generalized interface for state-based isolated temporal pattern recognition problems using multivariate Hidden Markov Models.
+A generalized interface for isolated temporal sequence classification using Hidden Markov Models and Dynamic Time Warping kNN.

 # Contributors